ImperialCollegeLondon/unit_testing_Cpp/_episodes/l2_02_basic_unit_testing.md

 $ ./your_executable_name
 ```

+In the above cell, `lpthread` refers to `pthread` library which is an acronym for "POSIX Threads".
+It is a library in C and C++ that provides an interface for creating and managing threads in a multi-threaded program.
+It is based on the POSIX (Portable Operating System Interface) standard for thread management.

+Although, we are not using any multi-threaded feature explicity in this course, we still need to link the progam with this library.
+This is because some of the function described in `lgtest` depends on `lpthread` and without it, linker will give an error.

 If you do not want to write your main function, you can link against the one provided in the `libgtest_main.a` library by using the following instruction.

 ```bash